 Originally, the place was named “Sarasota Key”.
-In the late 1920’s this 8-mile long, crescent-shaped Gulf Coast barrier island was renamed to “Siesta Key“.
+In the late 1920s this 8-mile long, crescent-shaped Gulf Coast barrier island was renamed to “Siesta Key“.
 This does sound more interesting.
 Furthermore, the new name reflects the laid back island lifestyle perfectly.
-The word “Siesta” means “mid-day nap” in Spanish Language (the noon of the Roman day, coming six hours after sunrise.
+The word “Siesta” means “mid-day nap” in the Spanish Language (the noon of the Roman day, coming six hours after sunrise.
 Online Etymology Dictionary, © 2010 Douglas Harper).
-This does not mean that everybody is falling asleep at noon time, but on Siesta Key the clocks seem to tick a little slower than someplace else.
+This does not mean that everybody is falling asleep at noontime, but on Siesta Key the clocks seem to tick a little slower than someplace else.

-While its gulf beach waters are clear, aquamarine and turquoise blue, its beach is made of pure white, powdery, soft sand.
+While its gulf beach waters are clear, aquamarine and turquoise blue, Siesta Key Beach is made of pure white, powdery, soft sand.
 The sand consists actually of 99 percent quartz, it is cool to the touch and cool on bare feet in the height of summer which makes the beach a great place to escape the heat on a mid-summers day.

 Because of the unique sand content, the beach has consistently been rated “the 2nd Best Beach in the Nation” by the Travel Channel.
 Finally, in 2011, Siesta Key Beach was named the “Number One Beach” in the USA in the annual ratings by Dr. Beach (aka Dr. Stephen Leatherman, director of the Laboratory for Coastal Research at Florida International University).

-Balmy breezes in the winter time, dolphins and manatees, pelicans, egrets, osprey, seagulls and a variety of shorebirds – on Siesta Key you are still in contact with Mother Nature.
-You will see dolphins playing in the water, and once in a while you will be lucky to see manatees floating by.
-At first you might be scared when you see their massive shadows in the water, but they are very gentle animals.
+Balmy breezes in the wintertime, dolphins and manatees, pelicans, egrets, osprey, seagulls and a variety of shorebirds – on Siesta Key you are still in contact with Mother Nature.
+You will see dolphins playing in the water, and sometimes, you will be lucky to see manatees floating by.
+At first, you might be scared when you see their massive shadows in the water, but they are very gentle animals.

 There are three beach sections on Siesta: Siesta Public Beach is the main attraction, located mid-island off Midnight Pass and is the perfect spot to find all the action.
-Facilities are numerous and include a concession stand, restrooms, volleyball nets, tennis courts and year-round lifeguards.
-Once in a while there is an outbreak of craziness on the beach.
+Facilities are numerous and include a concession stand, restrooms, volleyball nets, tennis courts, and year-round lifeguards.
+Once in a while, there is an outbreak of craziness on the beach.
 On certain dates (spring break or Easter, for example) expect up to 15,000 people in that area with no space to park your car.
-You will basically take a bath in the crowd not in the ocean.
-Fortunately, those crazy events are rare, and they disappear like a flu.

 Siesta Key’s Turtle Beach is a relaxing beach situated two and a half miles south of Stickney Point Road.
 It is not as crowded as the Public Beach.
 The third beach – Palmer Point – begins at the south tip of Siesta Key and continues until the north end of Casey Key.
 Although there are no Lifeguards on duty, no concession stands, and no tennis courts, it is a beautiful spot to be if you want to avoid the crowd and catch some rays.